 Sea/landscape.
-Lower left margin, yellow ochre and green brush.
-Right margin, green and yellow marks mingle with blue indicating water.
+Lower left margin yellow ochre and green brush work.
+Right margin green and yellow marks mingle with blue indicating water.
 The horizon is high at three quarters of the canvas.
-The shoreline and headland extend from left margin almost to right margin and a dark shape may indicate a pier.
-Upper left margin, two white rectangles perhaps indicate the Pedn-Olva Hotel.
+The shoreline and headland extend from left margin almost to right margin and a dark shape which indicates a rocky outcrop below.
+Upper left margin two white rectangles indicate the Pedn-Olva Hotel.

 LL ochre brush point Scales (partly concealed by frame, not fully legible)